Smarre/upcloud_api/README.md

 Export your UpCloud API account username and password as environment variables:

     export UPCLOUD_USERNAME="XXX"
     export UPCLOUD_PASSWORD="YYY"

 ## Testing

-There is bunch of unit tests implemented with rspec, you can run the suite with
+There is bunch of unit tests implemented with rspec, you can run the suite with:

     rspec --format documentation